Walla Walla University Church

 AT THE UNIVERSITY CHURCH

-Thank you for your generosity to the local ministry of the University Church, as well as to the mission of the Adventist Church globally.
-The following graphics illustrate how different donations are allocated.
+Thank you for your generosity to the ministry of the University Church.
+The following graphic highlights how donations to the University Church budget are allocated.

 TOUCHES OF INTEREST